desmos-labs/desmos/docs/architecture/adr-021-subspace-specific-custom-fee-tokens.md

 ### Deprecated `x/fees`

-Since `x/fees` module may conflict with the custom fee tokens feature, as demonstrated in the following scenario:
+By implementing the mechanism described above, there might be a problem with the `x/fees` module.
+Here's an example scenario to illustrate this:

-- Governance decides to change the minimum fees of MsgCreatePost to `10dsm` using `x/fees`.
+1. the governance decides to use `x/fees` to change the minimum fees of `MsgCreatePost` to `10dsm`.
-- Governance accepts the custom token `minttoken` as a fee within subspace 1 using `MsgUpdateSubspaceFeeTokens`.
+2. the governance also wants to use a custom token called `TokenA` as a fee token within subspace `1` using `MsgUpdateSubspaceFeeTokens`.

-Due to this conflict, `minttoken` will not be accepted as a fee within the subspace 1.
-Therefore, we decided to drop `x/fees` from Desmos.
+Because `x/fees` takes priority over anything, `TokenA` will not be accepted as a fee token within subspace `1`.

+For this reason, we have decided to remove the `x/fees` module from Desmos.

 ## Consequences